FillinGAMES/hack_fbi/README.md

 # hack_fbi
 This animation is in the style of Mr. Robot.
-Animation written in bash language.
+Animation written in shell language.
 Have fun!

 installition:
 linux/termux